Research

 When possible we study their structure in the context of their partners in larger macromolecular complexes in order to mimic their behaviour in cellulo and to understand their regulation as well as possible emerging collective properties (systems biology).

-We also make enzymes evolve by directed evolution techniques and get inspiration in the design of new biological functions using biodiversity and especially phage genomes (synthetic biology).
+Protein engineering: Another aim is to make enzymes evolve by directed evolution techniques and get inspiration in the design of new biological functions using biodiversity and especially phage genomes (synthetic biology).

 Projects